WQKX

-WQKX (94.1 FM, "94KX") is a commercial FM radio station licensed to serve Sunbury, Pennsylvania.
-The station is owned by Sunbury Broadcasting Corporation and broadcasts a Top 40 format.
+WQKX (94.1 FM, "94KX") is a commercial radio station licensed to serve Elizabethville, Pennsylvania.
+The station is owned by Sunbury Broadcasting Corporation and broadcasts an adult hits format.
 Its broadcast tower is located near Trevorton.

 History

 The Federal Communications Commission granted Sunbury Broadcasting Corporation a construction permit for the station on September 14, 1945 with the WKOK-FM call sign.
-Originally assigned to 100.3 MHz, the FCC reassigned the station to 99.3 MHz on November 11, 1945 followed by another reassignment to 94.1 MHz on June 27, 1947.
+Originally assigned to 100.3 MHz, the FCC reassigned the station to 99.3 MHz on November 11, 1945, followed by another reassignment to 94.1 MHz on June 27, 1947.

 The station signed on for the first time in 1948.
 The FCC granted the station its first license on February 17, 1949.
 Until 1975, the station simulcast the programming of WKOK (AM).
 In 1978, the call sign was changed to WQKX.

 Signal Note

 WQKX is short-spaced to WIP-FM Sports Radio 94 WIP (licensed to serve Philadelphia, Pennsylvania) as they both operate on the same channel and the distance between the stations' transmitters is 93 mi as determined by FCC rules.
 The minimum distance between two Class B stations operating on the same channel according to current FCC rules is 150 mi.